 You need to complete the course syllabus template and send it to your programme secretary at least one month before student registration begins.
 This presentation will be published on the Internet and visible to the public.
 It’s designed to give students an idea of the course content and format before they have to choose their courses during course registration.

 The syllabus will also be included in the “grand syllabus” which lists all courses and instructors for the academic year.

-Instructors put together their course plan before the semester starts.
-The plan specifies the topic and any exercises (the titles of presentations, for example), required readings and assignments for each session.
-This description should make clear to students how the course progresses and the perspective it takes and help them organize their work.
-Instructors make the course plan available to their student group at the start of the semester using online tools.
+Instructors put together their course planning before the semester starts.
+The course planning specifies the learning objectives, pedagogical activities, and evaluation formats for each sessions.
+It also specifies the readings and assignments the students will have to complete between two sessions.
+The course planning should make clear to students how the course progresses and the perspective it takes and help them organize their work.
+Instructors make the course plan available to their student group at the start of the semester.

 You are asked to submit your timetable choices two months before course registration.